ICRAR/daliuge/docs/running.rst

     cd daliuge-translator ; ./run_translator dev ; cd ..
     cd daliuge-engine ; ./run_engine dev ; cd ..

 This is the quickest way to start deploying workflows.
 Obviously this is limited to a single computer, but certainly useful for testing out the system and developing new components.
 You can use EAGLE on the URL: https://eagle.icrar.org and point your EAGLE configuration for the translator to http://localhost:8084.
+In the translator settings you have to set the address of the engine to the IP address of the docker host machine, i.e. http://<IP-address>:8001.
 Now you have access to a complete |daliuge| system!

 The following paragraphs are providing more detailed guidelines to enable people to start the system on multiple nodes to cover the specific local requirements.